myntsu/challenges/README.md

 Working on:

-- Re-organizing week, selling aparments (done x2)
+- Restart of the week